IbnAzeez/alx-low_level_programming/0x0D-preprocessor/README.md

 2-main.c prints the name of the file it was compiled from, followed by a new line.

 3-function_like_macro.h computes the absolute value of a number x.

+4-sum.h computes the sum of the numbers x and y.